simpleanalytics/docs/_docs/35_legal/01_what-we-do-and-dont-collect.md

 Less important

-The language of the browser, for example, en-US.
+The language of the browser, for example, `en-US`.

-# What we don't collect
+## What we don't collect

 ### Cookies